 With the OnePlus 6T, the company improved Gaming mode even further.
 Alerts from messaging and calling apps can appear as small floating notifications.
 You can even customize them so that they show up as white text at the top of the display.

-To set up Gaming mode, head to Settings > Advanced/Utilities > Gaming mode.
+To set up Gaming mode, head to Settings > Utilities > Gaming mode.
 You’ll find a list of various options including “Lock buttons” and “Block notifications,” which you can enable with a simple tap.
 Once that’s done, select the “Add apps for Gaming mode” option below and choose the games during which you don’t want to be disturbed.

-The feature works for apps as well.
+The feature works for non-game apps as well.
 Enabling it for YouTube when using it for a longer period of time — when watching a documentary or movie — is something to consider.

-The Smart Boost feature made its debut on the OnePlus 6T and works with a few gaming apps.
+Finally, the Smart Boost feature made its debut on the OnePlus 6T and works with a few gaming apps.
 This should translate to much faster app launch times, with OnePlus claiming you could see an improvement in the range of five to twenty percent — depending on the app.
 The technology is expected to be applied to more games as well as other apps in the future, although OnePlus didn’t share any specifics.

 This OxygenOS feature is aimed at those who have multiple Facebook, Twitter, Instagram, and other social media accounts.
 Instead of constantly logging out of one account and into the other, you can create a cloned version of an app to use both accounts at the same time.